Summers are magical, right? School is out, the days are long, and free time abounds.

 You can even tap into your own social group for suggestions.
 Ask around and see where other friends have sent their kids to camp.
 A personal recommendation is often a great indicator of what your student’s experience will be like.
 Plus, kids always have a great time when they get to attend camp with a few friends.

-At iD Tech, we designed our summer camps with your kids’ creativity in mind.
+At iD Tech, we designed our in-person summer camps with your kids’ creativity in mind.
 That’s why we hire awesome, tech-savvy camp instructors and provide a commonsense balance of indoor and outdoor camp activities.
 Our hands-on courses are taught in small groups of just 5-10 students per instructor on average, so your kids will receive personalized instruction, whatever their skill level.